baishaleepaul9-cmyk/Sle-code-notebook-/README.md

 **Baishalee Paul**

-B.Tech Bioinformatics
+Department of Bioinformatics
-Amity University, Noida
+Amity University, Noida, India

 ---

 ## License

-This project is released under the MIT License.
+This project is distributed under the MIT License.